Barrel time can really push gin in new directions

 Pushing Gin in new directions with barrel time.

 Andrew loves to push the boundaries and surprise his loyal following with interesting new takes on Gin.
 A tested method of luring out elegant flavours is by aging gin in barrels, and of course, there are many types of barrels that are used to draw out distinctive flavours.
-For instance, the recently released - limited-edition bourbon aged gin has been aged in barrels originating from a Kentucky distillery in 1792.
+For instance, the recently released - limited-edition bourbon aged gin has been aged in barrels originating from a Kentucky distillery.

 Barrels made up of American oak wood offer caramel and vanilla flavors.
 Barrels made up of European oak wood offer spice and woody flavors.